MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 **Microsoft Search evolves** – The set of content types users can search for and the intelligence of the search box will grow over time.

-**Administer across all apps** - Microsoft Search is on by default and any administration you do applies to Microsoft Search in all the apps.
+**Administer across all apps** - Microsoft Search is **on** by default and any administration you do applies to Microsoft Search in all the apps.

 ## Apps that currently have Microsoft Search

-Over time Microsoft Search will be available in more and more apps across Microsoft 365.
  The following Office 365 apps currently offer Microsoft Search:

 - SharePoint Online
 - OneDrive for Business